 Using veneers for closing diastemas

-Veneers are thin shells that are placed over the front of teeth.
-Our office offers no-prep veneers.
+Veneers are thin shells of porcelain or bonding resin that are placed over the front of teeth.
+Our office offers both no-prep veneers and composite veneers.
 This unique option does not require drilling on your tooth.
 To address diastema, two veneers can be fabricated that slightly larger than your natural teeth.

 When placed, the veneers will meet in a manner that closes the gap in your smile.
 Veneers have a longer lifespan than bonding.
 Porcelain veneers cover the entire front part of teeth.
 The treatment can also be completed using bonding.